crystal-linux/iso/README.md

 * Run `./build_iso.sh`
     * If you get an error about `/tmp/<something>` running out of space, reboot (to clear tmpfs), then re-run with a dir to use as temp (e.g. `./build_iso.sh FOOBAR`)
     * If you also add a second arg as in `./build_iso.sh /some/folder testing`, you'll pull from our testing repo

+### How to build inside of Docker or Podman:
+* The container **MUST** be ran as root to build.
+  * Other than needing to be ran as root, it should function correctly.
+You may need to install a few more dependencies aside from the ones listed here.

+  To enter a distrobox container as root, run `distrobox enter --root boxnamehere -- bash`

+  (the `-- bash` is to ensure the container opens properly.
+Install your host shell afterwards to get it to open using your host shell.)